Aetopia/Halo-Infinite-PC-Guide/Pages/Visual-Quality-Tweaks.md

     4. Configure the sharpness and film grain values for the game.

 - **NVIDIA Image Scaling**
-    > This is a driver upscaling technology shipped by the NVIDIA Driver, supposed to be a successor to NVIDIA Image Sharpening.
+    > This is a driver upscaling technology shipped with the NVIDIA Display Driver supposed to be a successor to NVIDIA Image Sharpening.

     1. Open up the NVIDIA Control Panel, under Manage 3D Settings, Program Settings, select Halo Infinite.
     2. Enable NVIDIA Image Scaling and also **enable** the overlay indicator.